epflProjects/MachineLearning/Project02/README.md

 ## Architecture of the Code
 The code is contained inside the `src/` folder.
-- `main.py` : the main script, which will perform predictions on a test file based on a loaded model.
+- `run.py` : the main script, which will perform predictions on a test file based on a loaded model.
+The script should take a bit less than 10 minutes to complete.
 See below all the parameters you can set.
-If you run `python3 main.py`(without parameters) you will obtain our best result.
+If you run `python3 run.py`(without parameters) you will obtain our best result.
 - `train.py` : file containing a complete training of a convolutional neural network.
 See below all the parameters you can set.
 - `models.py` : file containing methods that implement 2 different convolutional neural networks (CNN).
-- `helpers.py` : file containing helping methods for the `main.py` and `train.py`.
+- `helpers.py` : file containing helping methods for the `run.py` and `train.py`.

 The `preprocessing` folder contains all the files used to generate the embeddings.
 They are not used in the four python files above.